MukitCSTE/UVicSENG360Labs/lab10/index.md

 Tor is a Web browser that anonymizes where you are located.

-1. Download it into your home directory: [https://www.torproject.org/download/download-easy.html.en](https://www.torproject.org/download/download-easy.html.en) Use the 64-bit version.
+You can grab a copy of it on our shared folder in `/seng/seng360/lab10/tor-browser-linux64-6.0.6_en-US.tar.xz` Alternatively, you can download it into your home directory from here: [https://www.torproject.org/download/download-easy.html.en](https://www.torproject.org/download/download-easy.html.en) Use the 64-bit version.

 It is statically compiled, so you can simply download and uncompress it with the tar command (it uses xz compression).
-Alternatively, you can grab a copy of it on our shared folder in `/seng/seng360/lab10/tor-browser-linux64-6.0.6_en-US.tar.xz`
-2. Run it.
+Uncompress it (`tar xvfJ <file>`) and then run it.
 As you can see, it is relatively spartan compared to Chrome and Firefox.

-3. Check your IP address both in Tor and in Chrome or Firefox.
+Check your IP address both in Tor and in Chrome or Firefox.
 There are various web site where you can do this.
-For example: [http://www.whatismyip.com/](http://www.whatismyip.com/)
+For example: [https://www.whatismyip.com/](https://www.whatismyip.com/)

 **Question 1:** Where is your browser's IP "located"?